BouncingPixel/Node-Template-Basic-/README.md

 - `mongoConnectStr`
   The full connection string to the mongo database including the host, port, replicaset, username, password, and database name.
-- `mailgunDomain`
-  The domain used in the mailgun configuration.
-If left unset, sending emails will simply return without sending and without errors.
-- `mailgunApiKey`
-  The API key for accessing mailgun.
-If left unset, sending emails will simply return without sending and without errors.
 - `siteDomain`
   The domain of the site, used in emails sent out, but can be used in other places with redirects.
 - `logLevel`